Skip to main content

 Regardless of how many classes can potentially overlap between two majors, there are Limits on Course Overlap for double majors.

-1. Lower division courses can overlap to any degree.
+1. All Lower division courses can overlap between the two majors (where applicable).

 (Don't know if a class is LOWER division?
 At UCSD, they are numbered 1-99)

-HDS Lower Division Courswork (BA has 7 classes, the BS has 8)
+HDS Lower Division Coursework (BA has 7 classes, the BS has 8)

 HDS 1, HDS 60 Two Social Sciences